-Lotus Pharmaceuticals (1795:TT), a multinational pharmaceutical company, today reported its financial results for the first quarter ended 31 March 2022.
+Lotus Pharmaceutical (1795:TT), a multinational pharmaceutical company, today reported its financial results for the first quarter ended 31 March 2022.

 First quarter financial highlights: